thiagoa/thiagoa.github.io/_posts/2021-07-30-powerful-emacs-snippets.markdown

 `(ruby-code-for-fully-qualified-name-bottom)`
 ```

-> $0 is a placeholder to indicate the cursor position after expanding the snippet
+> $0 is a placeholder to indicate the cursor position after expanding the snippet.
+Note that we call a function in Lisp with `(function)`, and not `function()`, as it is usual in languages based off of C.

-It is composed of three function calls, which generate the top, middle, and bottom parts of the `cclas` code (there's a reason to go with three functions instead of one, and it is a limitation of `yasnippets`). `yasnippets` evaluates Lisp code surrounded by backticks and inserts the return value into the expanded snippet.
+It is composed of three function calls, which generate the top, middle, and bottom parts of my Ruby code (there's a reason to go with three functions instead of one, and it is a limitation of `yasnippets`). `yasnippets` evaluates Lisp code surrounded by backticks and inserts the return value into the expanded snippet.
 Oh, we could also have literal strings within the snippet, for sure!
 That is actually the most common case.

 If you're curious about my Lisp implementation, [it starts here](https://github.com/thiagoa/dotemacs/blob/e5448f3862b0e1e365152d72d8fbe016e753bd74/lib/lang-ruby.el#L221).